yesmishgan/AntiFraudProject/README.md

 $ ./app.sh
 ```

 After the install you can use application in one step.
-Just click on the icon of app.
+Just click on the icon of the app.

 # License